OnliSyn/whitepapers/WARP.md

 - Market analysis and cost comparisons
 - Technical documentation on Genomes, Genes, Vaults, and tensor-based uniqueness

 **Note:** The `old.gitignore/` directory contains deprecated versions and should be ignored when working with current documentation.
+The `brandimages/` folder contains visual assets and should also be ignored.

 ## Document Structure